 Mothers usually approach breastfeeding with a set goal in mind.
 Some want to nurse until their baby is ready to stop (baby-led weaning), which may mean nursing for years.
 Some want to nurse until they return to work; some want to nurse until their baby gets teeth.
 Others will aim for nursing til their baby is 12 months old, as the AAP recommends.
 Some don’t want to put their baby to the breast at all, and will exclusively pump their milk and feed it to their baby in a bottle.

 I always cringe when moms answer the question “Are you going to breastfeed?” and they answer “I’m going to try…”.
 This sets them up for failure before their baby is even born.
 How did the human race survive for millions of years if breastfeeding didn’t work for the vast majority of them?

 There are very few problems severe enough to prevent a mother from breastfeeding her baby.
-They closest estimates are that between 1-5% of mothers who give birth are unable to produce enough milk.
+The closest estimates are that between 1-5% of mothers who give birth are unable to produce enough milk.
 This is a very inexact figure, because it’s hard to define how much milk is ‘enough’.
-If you mean the number of women who are unable to produce enough milk to feed their baby exclusively breastmilk, that’s going to be in the high end of that range.
+If you mean the number of women who are unable to produce enough milk to feed their baby exclusively breast milk, that’s going to be in the high end of that range.

-If you are talking about the number of women who aren’t able to lactate, and produce little or no breastmilk, the numbers are much lower.
+If you’re talking about the number of women who aren’t physically able to lactate, and produce little or no breast milk, the numbers are much lower.

 Although there are some women who can’t produce milk at all, this is extremely uncommon.
 When this occurs, it’s usually because of rare medical conditions like insufficient glandular tissue, breast cancer, hypoplastic breast syndrome, breast reduction or other extensive breast surgery, galactosemia, pitituary or thyroid imbalances.